ATL-Flaneur/CoreWebApp/README.md

     scrape_interval: 5s
     scrape_timeout: 5s

-    static configs:
+    static_configs:
       - targets: ['localhost:8080']
 ```

-This points Prometheus at both instances for attaching to a local Docker container.
+This points Prometheus at both VS Code debug and Docker instances.
 A variable in the Grafana dashboard will allow switching between them.

+Save the file and exit the editor.

 Check config file syntax with: